hitokiri-mata/katacoda-courses/kubernetes-containers/go/step1-k8s.md

 <img align="right" src="./assets/k8s-logo.png" width="100">

 For this scenario, Katacoda has just started a fresh Kubernetes cluster for you.
-Verify it's ready for your use.
+Verify that it's ready for your use.

 `kubectl version --short && \
 kubectl get componentstatus && \